 Specifically, you may want to steer clear of designer or artisan tiles.
 While elegant, they can be pretty expensive.
 Your bathroom contractor or designer will surely be able to recommend more affordable ones that are just as colourful or inventive.

 Furthermore, consider reducing the number of tiles that you plan to use.
 There’s really no need to cover every nook and cranny of the bathroom with tiles.
 For one, you don’t have to tile the ceilings.
 You can also use other waterproof materials for the walls, such as vinyl wallpapers, acrylic wall panels, or even heavy-duty bathroom paint.
 There are plenty of other options at your disposal.

 Related article: 9 Bathroom Remodelling Mistakes to Avoid

 The Ultimate Bathroom Renovation Project for Your Wallet

 After years of use, your bathroom will need some much-awaited makeover.
 For many households, it means a full-scale remodel.
 Without enough planning, this home improvement project can easily burn a hole in your wallet.
 Thankfully, there are several ways to save thousands of dollars – without sacrificing the quality of the remodel, as well as the functionality, comfort, and appeal of your new bathroom.

-Bathrooms Renovations is here for all your remodelling needs – wherever you are in the Greater Toronto Area.
+BR Bathroom Renovations Richmond Hill is here for all your remodeling needs – wherever you are in the Greater Toronto Area.
 Our team consists of licensed and skilled bathroom contractors – all of whom are also highly efficient, transparent, detail-oriented, and strongly committed to customer service.
 Give us a call at (647) 834-8346 or fill out this contact form to request a quote.